cmu-sei/pharos/tools/ooanalyzer/ghidra/OOAnalyzerPlugin/README.md

 for the OOAnalyzer Plugin.
 You will need to copy the `gson-2.8.5.jar` file to the plugin *lib* directory to build the plugin.
-Note that we've successfully tested the plugin with GSON version 2.8.5 and that is why we recommend this version.
-You can build GSON from source or fetch and install the jar file directly using the following command:
+Note that we've successfully tested the plugin with GSON version 2.8.5 and that is why this is the recommended GSON version.
+You can build GSON from source or fetch and install the jar file directly using the following
+command:

 ```
 cd pharos/tools/ooanalyzer/ghidra/OOAnalyzerPlugin/lib/